Gomer150/mycrm/all_text.md

 from django.http import JsonResponse

-from .models import Deal, Document, Stage from .forms import DealForm
+from .models import Deal, Document, Stage, Company from .forms import DealForm
 from .forms import DocumentUploadForm